jazzband/django-oauth-toolkit/docs/settings.rst

 the ``cleartokens`` management command.
 Check :ref:`cleartokens` management command for further info.
 NOTE: This value is completely ignored when validating refresh tokens.
 If you don't change the validator code and don't run cleartokens all refresh tokens will last until revoked or the end of time.
+You should change this.

 REFRESH_TOKEN_GRACE_PERIOD_SECONDS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~